-Only God has never had a beginning and will never have an end.
-That is hard to understand.
-We call it "eternal."
+To have no beginning and no end is to be "eternal."
 God is eternal.
+He had no beginning, and He will never have an end.
 Let's go to Bible time and learn what God says about being eternal.

 Option 2-The Daily Lineup